Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Methodology

 \subsection{A Motivating Example Where OGA May Fail}

-In this section, we construct an example to evaluate the performance of OGA in selecting two variables from three candidates.
-The candidate variables in this example are highly correlated, providing a challenging scenario for OGA's selection criterion. {We examine the selection outcomes of OGA after two iterations.}
+In this section, we construct an example with three predictors to evaluate the performance of OGA in variable selection when the predictors may be highly correlated.
+The high correlations pose a challenging problem for OGA to select the true predictors. {We examine the selection outcomes of OGA after two iterations.}

 \begin{example} {Consider} the model